proneprune/HandGestureRecognition/README.md

+# Hand gesture recognition thesis
+### by Fredrik Bjälå Ursäter & Jonathan Nilsson Cullgert
+This is a thesis done on hand gesture recognition to create a program that can control a device (PC) using hand gestures.
+This is based on the source code by Kazuhito Takahashi, the original readme for his project is found below.  [original repo](https://github.com/Kazuhito00/hand-gesture-recognition-using-mediapipe).

+#### Changes
+The major changes to this project can be found in the **Skelett** branch.
+In the main branch the original alpha prototype can be found in app.py.
+This code has not been edited very much.
+In the beta branch **Skelett**, all changes and additions made by us have been marked as "*By FJ*" or something similar.

+#### What it does
+The alpha prototype works as a proof of concept and can control the device using static gestures.
+They can be found below.
+The beta prototype can be controlled by gestures that are done by moving the hand.
+This is done by storing 16 frames in a dequeue that is then trained using mainly the LSTM layer in the neural network.

+#### Static Gestures
+- open hand - do nothing
+- closed fist - left down click
+- index finger - mouse control
+- ok sign - marking and mouse control
+- not ok sign - release the marking
+- backhand - right click down
+- rock n roll - scroll up
+- C - 'Ctrl + C' to copy
+- V/peace sign - 'Ctrl + V' to paste

+#### Moving Gestures
+- rotate - 'alt + tab' to switch tabs
+- reverse pinch - zoom in
+- ringing telephone - zoom out
+- back - 'alt + back' to go back
+- hand talking - mute
+- wave - open the web (linkedin)
+- basketball toss - volume up
+-  basketball bounce - volume down
+- finger gun - 'esc' or turn off the program

+##### Acknowledgments
+Big thanks to Kazuhito Takahashi for providing this program under the apache license.

 # hand-gesture-recognition-using-mediapipe
 Estimate hand pose using MediaPipe (Python version).<br> This is a sample program that recognizes hand signs and finger gestures with a simple MLP using the detected key points.